FME Flow Troubleshooting: Web Connections

 You may need to configure FME Workbench to use the proxy server when publishing workspaces to FME Flow using the Web Connection:

-2. Test that the proxy settings are working in FME Workbench by going to Help - Check for Updates.
+2. Verify that the proxy settings are functioning correctly in FME Workbench by navigating to Help> Check for Updates.
 If FME cannot check for updates, then you may need to ensure that your system is configured to use your proxy server.
 Save your workspace if necessary

 3. Restart FME Workbench.